LeomaxFilho/txt/README.md

 # txt

-* Análise do Diodo Varactor - Saída CSV com cabeçalho .title Análise do Diodo Varactor
+* Análise do Diodo Varactor
+.title Análise do Diodo Varactor
 Vin 1 0 PULSE(0 0.1 0 1n 1n 60n 120n)
 Vp 2 0 DC 5.94